Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in Alabama

 Alabama Midwives Association

-This organization is working to license CPMs, and they are actively pursuing CPM licensure in Alabama.
+This organization is working to develop rules and regulations that govern the licensure of CPMs in Alabama.

 In 1975, the Alabama Legislature granted licensure to only Certified Nurse-Midwives (CNMs).
 Independent midwives could continue to practice with a valid permit issued by the Department of Public Health.
 Over the next few years, the Department ceased to renew permits and informed midwives that they would have to stop practicing.
 Various midwives have continued to practice since that time; some serve their communities at home births, while others travel across state lines to provide care in a safer legal setting.